ArturoSbr/Multivariate-feature-imputation-in-Python/README.md

 # Multivariate-feature-imputation-in-Python
-Model an independent variable as a function of other independent variable to impute its missing values.
+Model an independent variable as a function of other independent variables to impute missing values on the former feature.